-Roy et al. proposed Backdoor [5], which exploiting the nonlinearity of microphone to conduct covert communication and jam spy microphones.
+As for protecting user voice on smart devices, Islam et al. propose SoundSifter [10] to tackle the overhearing problem of continuous acoustic sensing devices.
+An independent embedded system is built to cover the device thus filtering out signals from unwanted sources.
+This work requires extra hardware and it is targeting on the untrusted interactive device itself, so that it cannot protect against eavesdropping by surrounding malicious attackers, while in our system we assume the interactive device is trustworthy.
+Roy et al. proposed Backdoor[5], which exploiting the non-linearity of microphone to conduct covert communication and jam spy microphones.
 Two different ultrasonic sounds will create an audible frequency range sound in the microphone after passing through the microphone's non-linear diagram which can be used to jam unknown spy microphones .
 However, this technique also needs extra ultrasonic transmitters.
-And more importantly, it cannot defend human eavesdropping attack.
+More importantly, it cannot defend human eavesdropping attack.